olsonpm/postcss-remove-duplicate-mq/readme.md

 It utilizes [postcss-create-mq-ast](https://github.com/olsonpm/postcss-create-mq-ast)
 to create the media query ast.
 It modifies the ast by removing all duplicate [media features](https://github.com/csstree/csstree/blob/master/docs/ast.md#mediafeature) and gets the new media query string.
-It then replaces the [params value](http://api.postcss.org/AtRule.html#params) with the new media query string and walks the media AtRule declarations to further replace the params value found in the [css input](http://api.postcss.org/Input.html#css).
+Finally it replaces the [params value](http://api.postcss.org/AtRule.html#params) with the new media query string.